madhulal/simple-cas4-overlay-template/README.md

 ## Embedded Jetty(Already done.
 Leave it)

 * Create a Java keystore at `/etc/cas/jetty/thekeystore` with the password `changeit`.
+(Alias given is casjetty) [keytool -genkey -alias casjetty -keyalg RSA -validity 1100 -keystore thekeystore]
-* Import your CAS server certificate inside this keystore.
+* Import your CAS server certificate inside this keystore.[Not sure]
+* Generate the crt
+  [keytool -export -alias casjetty -keystore keystore.jks -rfc -file casjetty.crt]
+* You can then import the casjetty.crt into other JVM keystore's by executing a command similar to this: sudo keytool -import -file casjetty.crt -keystore /usr/lib/jvm/java-8-oracle/jre/lib/security/cacerts -alias casjetty

 ```bash
 mvnw jetty:run-forked